AI Pose Analysis and Kinematic Profiling of Range-of-Motion Variations in Resistance Training: Data and Methodology

+Parameters governing smoothing, repetition detection, and quality-control thresholds were determined using automated hyperparameter optimization with the Optuna package \citep{akiba2019optuna}.
+The procedure jointly tuned the digital signal-processing parameters and exclusion criteria to minimize discrepancies between automatically detected and manually annotated repetition counts while maintaining a high inclusion rate of usable videos.
+Hyperparameter tuning was performed separately for each pose estimation model to account for differences in keypoint accuracy and noise characteristics.
+For each analyzed video, summary kinematic variables were extracted from the retained repetitions, including the mean and standard deviation of ROM, repetition duration, and concentric and eccentric phase durations, as well as the average starting and ending joint angles.

-\section{Statistical Analysis}
+\subsection{Statistical Analysis}

-Given that video exclusions are plausibly related to observable factors such as exercise type and setup, but participants recording the videos were unaware the footage would later be analyzed, we treat missingness as missing at random \citep{bhaskaran2014difference}.
-Under this assumption, and given the within-subject design of the original experiment, we leveraged the joint-angle time series for statistical analysis.
+Given the within-subject design of the original experiment, we leveraged the joint-angle time series for statistical analysis.
 However, not all participants completed every exercise under both pROM and fROM, and the number of successfully segmented repetitions varied by exercise and ROM condition, resulting in an unbalanced and crossed dataset.
-Thus, we fit a crossed random-effects meta-regression \citep{dersimonian2015meta} with participants and exercises as random factors.
+In addition, each video was processed using multiple pose estimation pipelines, producing several algorithmic estimates of the same kinematic quantity.
+To account for these sources of variation, we fit a crossed random-effects regression model \citep{baayen2008mixed} with participants, exercises, and pose estimation pipelines as random factors.

-In this framework, participant $i$ contributes performance score $Y_{ieg}$, an estimated standard deviation $s_{ieg}$, and number of repetitions $k_{ieg}$ for exercise $e$ and ROM condition $g \in \{\textrm{pROM},\textrm{fROM}\}$.
-Because participants and exercises are random samples from larger populations, and each participant completed multiple exercises under both ROM conditions, we analyze the following model:
+In this specification, participant $i$ contributes kinematic score $Y_{iegm}$, an estimated standard deviation $s_{iegm}$, and number of repetitions $k_{iegm}$, for exercise $e$, ROM condition $g \in \{\textrm{pROM},\textrm{fROM}\}$, and pose estimation pipeline $m$.
+Because participants, exercises, and pose estimation models may each be viewed as samples from broader populations, and each study participant completed multiple exercises under both ROM conditions, we estimated the following random-effects model: